 - Riding an aerial tram across the canopy of the rainforest in the Braulio Carrillo National Park is one way to visit and enjoy the treasures of this ecosystem without having to hike the challenging terrain.
 The tram glides above the forest, and a naturalist guide answers questions and points out the highlights.
 Participants have lunch at the Tram facilities before the ride back to the ship past the banana plantations and rural countryside.

 - The capital city of San José is also accessible to cruise ship passengers porting at Puerto Limon.
-Although the drive to San José is about 2 1/2 hours, the lush countryside and beautiful exotic scenery should make the drive enjoyable.
+Although the drive to San José is about two and a half hours, the lush countryside and beautiful exotic scenery should make the drive enjoyable.
 After arriving in San José, participants visit the National Museum of Pre-Columbian Art and the Opera House.
 A typical "Tico" lunch is served before the group returns to the ship.

 - Cruisers who are looking for something more strenuous and adventurous might choose to go white water rafting in Costa Rica.
-Although the 1 1/2 hours of rafting are strenuous, it's the three-mile walk through the forest that might get you!
+Although the one and a half hours of rafting is strenuous, it's the three-mile walk through the forest that might get you!
 The "cruise" down the river promises to be a combination of exciting rapids and exotic wildlife such as monkeys and sloths.